omegataupodcast/episode-prep/open/languageDesign.md

 Illustrate ingredients based on Dothraki, but also maybe in comparison to other languages you might know, such as English :-)

 * Phonetics, the study of the physical properties of speech sound production and perception
-  - how many sounds can we make?
-  - tone languages, such as Chinese?

 * Phonology, the study of sounds as abstract elements in the speaker's mind that distinguish meaning (phonemes)
-  - how many vowels and consonants do languages typically have?
   - where are things stressed?
+  - how many vowels and consonants do languages typically have? ei
   - vowel harmony: what is this?
+  - how many sounds can we make?
+  - tone languages, such as Chinese?

+"not allowed sounds" => grammar?

 * Morphology, the study of morphemes, or the internal structures of words and how they can be modified
   - does this relate to cases, etc?

 * Syntax, the study of how words combine to form grammatical phrases and sentences
   - word positions.
 I heard in Latin they are arbitrary?
   - Chinese is an uninflected language and conveys meaning through word order, adverbials or shared understanding of the context